-Chances are, if you’ve been to a number of parties or get-togethers over the years, you’ve probably had “grape jelly meatballs.”
+Chances are, if you’ve been to a number of holiday parties or game day get-togethers over the years, you’ve probably had “grape jelly meatballs.”

 I just love how gloriously easy the Instant Pot makes cooking.
 I know so many people are intimidated by it, but it really has simplified meal prep in my home.

 These meatballs are no exception!
 What would normally cook for hours in the slow cooker only requires a cook time of 5 minutes in the pressure cooker.

 You do have to wait for the pressure cooker to achieve pressure, but that is still WAY less time than the slow cooker requires.

 In fact, I have a whole list of Instant Pot frozen meatballs recipes that make cooking super easy.

 The other discovery I’ve made is that these meatballs actually make a really tasty meal, too!

 Similar to my Instant Pot Hawaiian meatballs, you can add these to a bed of rice and they’re transformed from party food to dinner.
 Voila!

 Because there’s less evaporation during pressure cooking, the sauce for these Instant Pot meatballs ends up a little bit thinner when cooked in the Instant Pot, so you can add a cornstarch slurry after cooking is complete and allow it to thicken up to your desired consistency.

 How to Make BBQ and Grape Jelly Meatballs in the Instant Pot: